How To Make The Most Of Your ecobee Remote Sensors

 If you are in heating mode, your warm living room will reach the set point before the rest of your house and the furnace will shut down.
 You will be nice and toasty and you will be saving a little bit of energy.
 But, the rest of your house might require a blanket and slippers.

-Each Ecobee3 thermostat you order comes with one remote sensor.
-If you need more sensors, you can pick them up in packages of two at Amazon.
+If you order an ecobee3 or ecobee4 thermostat, it comes with one remote sensor.
+If you need more sensors, you can pick them up in packages of two.

-For my more general review of all things the Ecobee3 can do, click here.
+For my more general review of all things the ecobee thermostat can do, click here.